 "I am pushing hard," she said on Thursday.
 "I am trying to put the teeth back into it, and I think that I am gong to be able to pass it because so many people were affected."

 The pool of affected homeowners -- whether they suffer damage from hail or fire -- will most likely grow, said Walker.
-For the past few years, Colorado has been hit by some of the most damaging, therefore expensive, hail storms in state history, Walker added.
+For the past few years,

 "You are seeing premiums increase to respond to those patterns and trends over time," she said.
 "We just have too many people living in high risk areas.
 It's a recipe for diaster and unfortunately we all end up paying for that in our insurance premiums."